putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 His superior had tuned out and was going through the re-entry and landing checklist.

 “We’d prefer that you remain in the hold, especially during landing,” the co-pilot said, somewhat unsure.
 “They can be kinda rough here.
-We will update your lieutenant over the commlink of any important developments.”
+We will update you or your lieutenant over the commlink of any important developments.”

 “I am the lieutenant.”
-It was at this moment that the co-pilot realized he’d been so disinterested in whatever the visitor to his cockpit wanted that he’d not even noticed he was in an Imperial officer’s uniform.
+It was at this moment that the co-pilot realized he’d been so disinterested in whatever the visitor to his cockpit wanted that he'd even bothered to look.

+"Apologies, then," he said.
+Even if he didn't respect the man, he had to respect rank.

 In the distance, a tiny dot against a backdrop of stars, the shuttle _Tydirium_ was flying languidly, almost casually.
 The co-pilot was monitoring the _Tydirium_’s communications with Imperial flight control.
 There was really no excuse for a crew not maintaining up-to-date clearance codes.

 Scanners showed shuttle traffic continuing to back up behind their own shuttle, thanks to the _Tydirium_.
 Much closer behind, the lieutenant still wasn’t budging.

-“We’ll be on the surface shortly.”
+“We’ll be on the surface shortly.
+It's just this shuttle ahead of us holding things up.”

 The co-pilot could hear in his earpiece that the admiral of the fleet himself had stepped in to handle the situation with the _Tydirium_.
 Proper security protocols were strictly adhered to in the Death Star construction zone.
 No exceptions because of – well – what happened the last time.
-As soon as the _Tydirium_ captain touched down, he would be finished.
-The shuttle crew realized they would be also if he let this footsoldier keep distracting him.
+As soon as the _Tydirium_ captain touched down, he'd pay for his sloppiness.
+The shuttle crew would be also if he let this footsoldier keep distracting them.
 Even if he was a lieutenant.
 But he wasn’t letting up.

-“Our orders were to report to the Death Star,” the stormtrooper said so matter of factly that it was almost surprising.
+“Our orders were to report to the Death Star,” the lieutenant said so matter of factly that it was almost surprising.

 The shuttle and hundreds of others just like it had flown dozens of missions the past few weeks, bringing in troops from all over the galaxy to the Death Star and to the Imperial Base on the moon below.
 Something big was clearly happening.
 Really big.
-But this went unspoken among the pilots during their off hours gathered in the officer’s mess and rec room.
+But this went unspoken among the pilots in the officer’s mess.
 Too many opportunities to be branded a spy.
 But everyone knew it.

-“Um, well,” the copilot said trying to gather his response.
+“Um, well, orders change?” the copilot said trying to gather his response.
 He looked at his captain, who was offering him no help.
-“Our flight plan is to proceed to the surface where your squad are to debark.
+“Our flight plan is to proceed to the surface where your squad are to disembark.
 I could pull it up.”

 In his earpiece he could hear the _Tydirium_ finally get clearance to proceed through the energy shield.